Meet the Doctor

 Dr. Cordero also sponsors teams annually at the Greenwich Boys and Girls Club, is a Presidential contributor to The Smiletrain Foundation, and the Fresh Air Fund.
 Dr. Cordero avidly believes in community service and has donated many volunteer hours, with her daughters, to a variety of nonprofit organizations.

 In the fall of 2017, Dr Cordero was able to go back to her parent's hometowns of Ceiba, PR and Camuy, PR to hand deliver a 20ft container full of donations.
 Dr. Cordero, along with family members, town volunteers and the mayor of Ceiba were able to hand deliver cases of water and food supplies to local town citizens in need and also hand deliver to remote areas of Yabucoa (not yet reached by relief efforts).
 Her final days she continued delivering supplies of water, food, solar lights, lanterns, batteries, diapers and wipes to Camuy , PR- where she also decided to adopt a kitten found the day after the hurricane in the middle of the road.
 At two months of age, Maria (the new kitten) arrived in NY.
-She weighed 1.5lbs.
-Now a healthy , fluffy Zoe (Maria) has become a loving part of our family.
+Now full grown healthy, fluffy Zoe (Maria) has become a loving part of our family.